 - In possession of expertise, vision and/or education that allows them to lead important conversations authentically, and with a degree of authority.

-I applied to the DCC with what I thought was a strong foundation and understanding of digital media.
-Yet at every turn the DCC pushed me to clarify and deepen my own thinking, never telling me what to think but giving me tools and perspectives for developing my own voice.
+I applied to the IDCC with what I thought was a strong foundation and understanding of digital media.
+Yet at every turn the IDCC pushed me to clarify and deepen my own thinking, never telling me what to think but giving me tools and perspectives for developing my own voice.
 I appreciated the collegiality in the program and have become a more savvy consumer and creator of social media.

 –Rabbi Ruth Abusch-Magder, PhD